Netflix Takes Stand Against Georgia’s Abortion Restrictions, Rethinks Using The State As A Filming Location

 Georgia recently passed a strict abortion bill that prevents women from having an abortion after a fetal heartbeat can be detected – normally around six weeks of gestation.
 The controversial legislation comes as part of a multi-state effort to restrict abortion rights.

 Four states have already passed legislation similar to Georgia’s, while another 12 have introduced their own legislation to restrict abortion rights.
-The bills are expected to face legal challenges in lower courts, with anti-abortion supporters hoping that they will eventually make their way to the U.S. Supreme Courts, where a conservative majority has the potential to reconsider a woman’s constitutional right to an abortion.
+The bills are expected to face legal challenges in lower courts, with anti-abortion supporters hoping that they will eventually make their way to the U.S. Supreme Court, where a conservative majority has the potential to reconsider a woman’s right to an abortion.

-Netflix has specifically objected to Georgia’s new anti-abortion legislation, with chief content officer Ted Sarandos stating that the company will “rethink [their] entire investment in Georgia” if the bill comes into effect.
+Netflix has specifically objected to Georgia’s new anti-abortion legislation, with chief content officer Ted Sarandos stating that the company will “rethink [their] entire investment in Georgia” if the bill goes into effect.

 JUST IN: Georgia Gov. Kemp signs one of the nation's most restrictive anti-abortion bills into law, banning abortions once a fetal heartbeat is detected, which typically occurs about 6 weeks into pregnancy; law expected to be challenged in court. pic.twitter.com/1ClzkfSNVS